 The fun stuff

-Nightlife: There is a vibrant student union.
-Amazing number of clubs in Plymouth and the Students' Union has its own nightclub with late licence at weekend.
+Nightlife: There is a vibrant students’ union.
+Amazing number of clubs in Plymouth, students' union has its own nightclub with late licence at weekend.
 Foodies well-catered for with recognised chefs such as Hugh Fearnley-Whittingstall, the Tanner Brothers, and Michael Caines in and around the city.

 Notable societies: Plenty of course-based societies but room to start your own recreational group too.
 Try HabSoc for something new- a ballooning society that organises events and trips to the likes of Bristol Balloon Fiesta.